The Whale Caller

-The Whale Caller is a fifth novel written by South African writer Zakes Mda, who is currently a professor at Ohio University, It is a novel about a man in South Africa named Whale Caller.
+The Whale Caller is a fifth novel written by South African writer Zakes Mda, who is currently a professor at Ohio University.
+It was published by Viking Books in the United Kingdom and Farrar, Straus and Giroux in the United States.

+It is a novel about a man in South Africa named Whale Caller.
 The Whale Caller first appears to be sexually attracted to whales; especially a whale he named Sharisha.
 As the story progresses, he meets a woman named Saluni, who falls deeply in love with the Whale Caller.
 Throughout the story, the Whale Caller constantly has internal conflicts.
 He tries to love Saluni, however he can not abandon the love he has toward his beloved whale, Sharisa.